 Why Multi-Intersection Crashes Require Coordinated Response

-Crashes at major intersections often require coordination between multiple emergency units due to traffic volume and roadway complexity.
-When several routes converge, vehicles may enter the intersection from different directions at the same time.
+Crashes at major intersections often require coordination among multiple emergency units due to high traffic volumes and complex roadways.
+When several routes converge, vehicles may enter the intersection from different directions simultaneously.

 Investigators typically review timing, driver movement, and intersection design when analyzing these collisions.
 Even when injuries are not immediately severe, transport decisions are made quickly to ensure proper medical evaluation.